FrankFrankUltimate/ffu-gothic/README.md

-# FrankFrankUltimate Gothic and Mono
+# FrankFrankUltimate Mono
-Fonts I made mainly for myself.
+This is the branch for the monospaced font.